barbarer/py4e-int/_sources/tuples/comparingtuples.rst

-   txt = 'but soft what light in yonder window breaks' words = txt.split() t = []
+   txt = 'but soft what light in yonder window breaks' words = txt.split() tupleList = []
    for word in words:
-       t.append((len(word), word))
+       tupleList.append((len(word), word))

-   t.sort(reverse = True)
+   tupleList.sort(reverse = True)

-   res = []
+   sortedWordsList = []
-   for length, word in t:
+   for length, word in tupleList:
-       res.append(word)

-   print(res)
+       sortedWordsList.append(word)

+   print(sortedWordsList)

+Let's walk through the *DSU* process:

-The first loop builds a list of tuples, where each tuple is a word preceded by its length.
+The first loop **decorates** by building a list of tuples, where each tuple is a word preceded by its length.

-``sort`` compares the first element, length, first, and only considers the second element to break ties.
-The keyword argument ``reverse=True`` tells ``sort`` to go in decreasing order.
+``sort`` **sorts** by comparing the first element of each tuple (length) first.
+It only considers the second element, alphabetical order, to break ties.
+The keyword argument ``reverse=True`` tells ``sort`` to go in decreasing order, meaning that longer words will be first in the sorted list and that if two words are the same length, the one that comes last in alphabetical order will appear before the other.

-The second loop traverses the list of tuples and builds a list of words in descending order of length.
-The four-character words are sorted in *reverse* alphabetical order, so "what" appears before "soft" in the following list.
+Finally, the second loop **undecorates** by traversing the list of tuples and adding the sorted words to a list.

 The output of the program is as follows: